Leah Houston, Artistic Director

 Shifra Cooper, Assistant Artistic Director

-Fiona Raye Clarke is a Trinidadian-Canadian writer, playwright and community artist.
-Her work features images and stories of people of colour, particularly Black youth, with a view to further weaving the Black experience into the Canadian cultural imagination.
-She is the editor of the youth anthology Basodee: An Anthology Dedicated to Black Youth published in 2012 and editor of the forthcoming anthology Black Like We: Troubleshooting the Black Youth Experience, which was the winner of the ArtReach Youth Arts Pitch Contest.
-Her play Broken Windows was most recently featured in the 14th rock.paper.sistahz festival and received a Theatre Creator's Reserve grant from the Ontario Arts Council supported by Obsidian Theatre Company.
-Fiona was the winner of the Neighbourhood Arts Network BMO Seeds Fund for her literacy project in partnership with the Parkdale Library and is the founder of INTERGENERACIAL a Black youth oral history theatre project funded by the Toronto Arts Council and ArtReach.
-She holds a Master of Laws degree from Osgoode Hall Law School.
+Fiona Raye Clarke is a Trinidadian-Canadian writer, playwright and community artist whose work features images and stories of people of colour, particularly Black youth, with a view to further weaving the Black experience into the Canadian cultural imagination.
+She has edited anthologies including: Basodee: An Anthology Dedicated to Black Youth and Black Like We: Troubleshooting the Black Youth Experience.
+Her play Broken Windows was featured in the 14th rock.paper.sistahz festival; she was the winner of the Neighbourhood Arts Network BMO Seeds Fund for her literacy project in partnership with the Parkdale Library and is the founder of INTERGENERACIAL a Black youth oral history theatre project.
+She holds a Master of Laws degree from Osgoode Hall Law School. email@example.com

 Daven Seebarran, Development Manager